 A superb webcam for video streaming and audio quality make it ideal for remote education for both teachers and students.

 The Razer Kiyo is a webcam like no other as it features a dedicated LED light ring.
-This offers a diffused light that creates a professional level of lighting quality for an even spread, which is flattering for the user.
+This offers a diffused light that creates a professional level of quality for an even spread, which is designed to be flattering for the user.
 The result is a very clear image that can convey emotion and feeling, helping those watching feel more immersed in the experience.

 This device has a 1080p quality resolution for recording and can stream at 720p with 60fps for a smooth video finish.
 The mounting system is super simple and clips to most screens easily.
 After that clip on and plug in, the process of getting up and running is also super simple.
 Yes, this is more basic than some top-end models when it comes to extra features, but for a quality video with built-in microphone for audio, this does the job very well.

 The Logitech StreamCam is, as the name suggests, built for the task of streaming.
 As such, it comes with integrated dual microphones for audio and a 1080p quality video streaming capability.
-But it's the extras that make it stand out, including artificial intelligence to track your face as you move which combines with autofocus to keep the image clear.
+But it's the extras that make it stand out, including AI to track your face as you move, which combines with autofocus to keep the image clear.